Slavery in Britain: Transportation

 Transportation to the colonies as a criminal or an indentured servant served as punishment for both great and petty crimes in England from the 17th century until well into the 19th century.
 A sentence could be for life or for a specific period.
 The penal system required convicts to work on government projects such as road construction, building works and mining, or assigned them to free individuals as unpaid labour.
 Women were expected to work as domestic servants and farm labourers.
 Like slaves, indentured servants could be bought and sold, could not marry without the permission of their owner, were subject to physical punishment, and saw their obligation to labour enforced by the courts.
 However, they did retain certain heavily restricted rights; this contrasts with slaves who had none.

 A convict who had served part of his time might apply for a "ticket of leave", granting them some prescribed freedoms.
 This enabled some convicts to resume a more normal life, to marry and raise a family, and enabled a few to develop the colonies while removing them from the society.
 Exile was an essential component, and was thought to be a major deterrent to crime.
 Transportation was also seen as a humane and productive alternative to execution, which would most likely have been the sentence for many if transportation had not been introduced.

 The transportation of English subjects overseas can be traced back to the English Vagabonds Act 1597.
 During the reign of Henry VIII, an estimated 72,000 people were put to death for a variety of crimes.
 An alternative practice, borrowed from the Spanish, was to commute the death sentence and allow the use of convicts as a labour force for the colonies.
 One of the first references to a person being transported comes in 1607 when "an apprentice dyer was sent to Virginia from Bridewell for running away with his master's goods."
-The Act was little used despite attempts by James I who, with limited success, tried to encourage its adoption by passing a series of Privy Council Orders in 1615, 1619 and 1620.
+The Act was put to little use despite attempts by James I who, with limited success, tried to encourage its adoption by passing a series of Privy Council Orders in 1615, 1619 and 1620.